Tetsu – New Menu, New Surprises

 Not on menu

 Cutely presented in the shape of a house is the steamed silverfish.
-It is lightly-flavored and yummy.
+It is lightly-flavoured and yummy.
 I would consider it to be more of a Chinese menu item.

 Goma (black sesame) ice cream